رابطة توأمة نابلس دندي

 The idea of making a twinning link between Dundee and Nablus arose after the car of the then Mayor of Nablus, Bassam Shaka’a, was booby-trapped; he lost his legs and came to the UK to be fitted with new limbs.
 There had been trade union links between Dundee and Palestine for a while, so Dundee Councillor Colin Rennie, Ernie Ross MP and George Galloway met up with Bassam Shaka’a in London.

 It was there that Colin Rennie suggested twinning.
-On 28th November 1980 the decision to twin with Nablus was passed by the District Council - a courageous act in the face of considerable opposition.
+On 27th November 1980 the decision to twin with Nablus was passed by the City of Dundee District Council - a courageous act in the face of considerable opposition.
 Two weeks later Mayor Shaka’a came to Dundee, where he was welcomed by Lord Provost Jim Gowans and Ernie Ross MP and a group of students.
 He brought gifts, including the shield on display in Dundee City Chambers.
 By December the Palestinian flag was flying in Dundee alongside those of its other twin cities.

 Over the years several visits have taken place between the two cities, though this has become increasingly difficult.
 Nevertheless, in October 1996 an official Twinning document was signed in Dundee by Lord Provost Mervyn Rolfe & Mayor Ghassan Shaka’a.
 It said: